 Step 5: Wait!

-It will generally take USCIS a full 90 days to process the OPT application and there is no way to expedite the process.
-For his reason, it is important that you apply for OPT a full three months before you hope to have the work authorization and begin your employment.
+It will generally take USCIS at least 90 days to process the OPT application and there is no way to expedite the process.
+For his reason, it is important that you apply for OPT at least three months before you hope to have the work authorization and begin your employment.
 You may not begin working until your OPT is approved, you receive your Employment Authorization Document (EAD) from the USCIS and the dates are current.

 Step 6: Maintain your Legal F-1 Status During OPT

 Remember that throughout the entirety of your OPT, your legal immigration status is F-1.
 If you need to renew your visa, it would be an F-1 visa for which you apply; you must maintain a valid travel signature on your I-20 if you are traveling internationally.

 Within 2-3 days of OPT approval you will receive an e-mail instructing you to set up your SEVP Portal.
 You are required to report employment and address updates through the portal.
 While on OPT, students are required to report any of the following within 10 days:

 - A change in name or residential address

 - The name and address of your employer.
 If you have more than one employer, you must provide each employer's name and address.